olohmann/azure-hands-on-labs/labs/07_iac/iac.md

     ```
     ...where `<resource group>` is the name of the resource group you were provided with by your instructor and `<account name>` is a name you can freely choose but that must be still available globally.
 The client will tell you whether that is the case, choose another name otherwise.

----
-**Tip:** *You can copy/paste the commands from this lab into the cloud shell, but you might have to use the context menu of the browser (right click into the shell and choose "paste".*
+>**Tip:** *You can copy/paste the commands from this lab into the cloud shell, but you might have to use the context menu of the browser (right click into the shell and choose "paste").*

----

 ## Exercise 3: Generate an ARM template from existing resource group